proxmox/proxmox-backup/docs/introduction.rst

 API, it's also possible to manage disks and other server-side resources.

 The backup client uses this API to access the backed up data.
-You can use the ``proxmox-backup-client`` command line tool to create and restore file backups.
+You can use the ``proxmox-backup-client`` command-line tool to create and restore file backups.
 For QEMU_ and LXC_ within `Proxmox Virtual Environment`_, we deliver an integrated client.